STRTSNM/Ketta/README.md

 # Installation

 Important note!!! : This build only works on linux(preferably arch linux) but we will sonn port it to other OSes as well.
+Also installing Ketta may take a while.

 Requiremets : wget, unzip(this is mosly preinstalled in all linux) and docker(if you want to do speech syntheses)